-In order to gain summer access to the shore of the reservoir a new road will be constructed to all weather standards as required to allow for at least 10 years of continual use.
-Land use in the adjacent area is primarily for timber utilization and other industrial uses such as mineral development.
+In order to gain summer access to the shore of the reservoir, roads will need to be operational.
+For this reason, new roads will be constructed and/or existing old roads upgraded as required to all weather standards to allow for at least 10 years of continual use.
+As many of these roads already exist, this is the most cost effective way to gain access to the shoreline, Land use in the adjacent area is primarily for timber utilization and other industrial uses such as mineral development.
 Due to the remoteness of this area there is little public or private interests and it is anticipated that traffic will be very minimal.
-This is the most cost effective way to gain access to the shoreline at this location.
-The road will not be upgraded to Ministry of Transportation standards nor a gazette plan of the right of way prepared.
+The roads will not be upgraded to Ministry of Transportation standards nor a gazette plan of the right of way prepared.
 As indicated within the Crown Land Use Operational Policy Roadways Policy a 20-meter road right of way width is requested.